 Neurofibromatosis Type 2 (NF2) is significantly less common than NF1, occurring in approximately 1 out of every 40,000 births.
 Individuals affected by NF2 can develop cataracts and many different types of brain and nerve tumors.

-Schwannomatosis is a rare form of Neurofibromatosis, affecting approximately 1 in 40,000 people.
+Schwannomatosis is a rare form of Neurofibromatosis with multiple subtypes.
+Some forms affect approximately 1 in 20,000 people, whereas other types affect 1 in 70,000 people.
 Only recently recognized, this genetic condition does not have a clear inheritance pattern.
 Common features of Schwannomatosis include the development of schwannomas on the cranial, spinal and peripheral nerves.